seznam/SDS/react/src/Card/README.md

 <a name="CardProps"></a>

 ## CardProps : <code>Object</code>
-An object with Card's properties
+An object with Card's properties.
+Card internally uses [Surface](../Surface/README.md#Surface) and takes also properties included in [SurfaceProps](../Surface/README.md#SurfaceProps).

 **Properties**